MainaZaquir/calculator-app/README.md

 4. The calculator window will open, and you can start performing calculations.

-## C# Implementation

-The C# implementation uses Windows Forms for creating the graphical user interface.

-### Instructions

-1. Install Visual Studio or the .NET Core SDK on your machine if they are not already installed.
-You can download Visual Studio from the official website: [visualstudio.microsoft.com](https://visualstudio.microsoft.com/).

-2. Open the `Calculator.cs` file in Visual Studio or your favorite C# IDE.

-3. Build and run the application using the IDE's built-in features.

-4. The calculator window will open, and you can start performing calculations.

 Feel free to modify and extend the application according to your needs or use it as a learning resource.
 If you have any questions or suggestions, please feel free to reach out or submit an issue in this repository.